microsoft/vscode-docs/docs/editor/testing.md

 <div class="marketplace-extensions-testing-tools-curated"></div>

+> [!TIP]
-> **Tip**: The extensions shown above are dynamically queried.
+> The extensions shown above are dynamically queried.
 Select an extension tile to read the description and reviews to decide which extension is best for you.

 ## Automatic test discovery in Test Explorer